Jehiel ben Jekuthiel Anav: Leiden Jerusalem Talmud

 Jehiel ben Jekuthiel Anav was the copyist who hand-copied what today is known as the Leiden Jerusalem Talmud.

 The Leiden Jerusalem Talmud (also known as the Leiden Talmud) is a medieval copy of the Jerusalem Talmud.
 The manuscript was written in 1289 CE, meaning it is the oldest complete manuscript of the Jerusalem Talmud in the world.
 The manuscript is also the only surviving complete (non-printed) manuscript of the Jerusalem Talmud.
 It is dated with the Hebrew year 5049 (Anno Mundi).

-The manuscript receives its name from the University of Leiden where it has been kept since the nineteenth century.
+The manuscript receives its name from the University of Leiden where it has been kept since 1609.

 Yechiel states at the beginning of the manuscript that he finished writing Zeraim and Moed on the 12th day of the month of Shevat.
 He subsequently states that he finished Nashim and Nizikin one and a half months later; the latter is two of the six orders of the Jerusalem Talmud in about six weeks.